 Power BI, Cognos and Tableau all have some flavor of built-in artificial intelligence, but none of them fully remove the analyst and his/her knowledge from the equation.
 As is the trend with automation, AI will serve to assist users, not to replace them.
 As these AI capabilities continue to evolve and expand, expect to see more helpful insights and fewer nonsensical results.
 The real proof is testing these against your own data and seeing what your system reveals.

 Where ever your organization is on its BI journey, Senturus can help.
-We work across the entire BI stack and are tool ambidextrous, with complete fluency in the three best-of-breed platforms: IBM Cognos Analytics, Microsoft Power BI and Tableau.
+We work across the entire BI stack and are tool ambidextrous, with complete fluency in the three best platforms: Cognos Analytics, Power BI and Tableau.
 From big picture strategy and end-to-end implementation to staffing and training, Senturus provides the expertise to ensure your success.
 Contact us for a free consultation.